leandromoh/RecordParser/README.md

 ## 🏆 3rd place in [The fastest CSV parser in .NET](https://www.joelverhagen.com/blog/2020/12/fastest-net-csv-parsers) blog post

-Even the focus of this library being data mapping to object (class or struct), it got an excellent result by parsing a 1 million line file in ~1.8 seconds.
-The blog post benchmark tested low-level access to a string array per row.
+Even the focus of this library being data mapping to objects (classes or structs), it got an excellent result in the blog benchmark which tested how fast libraries can transform a CSV row into an array of strings.
+We got 3rd place by parsing a 1 million line file in ~1.8 seconds.

 ## RecordParser is a Zero Allocation Writer/Reader Parser for .NET Core